MADGE \ DART

 |William Madge||Son||3||Scholar||Cheriton Fitzpaine, Devon|

-Her son, John Madge, aged 18, a "tanner's carter", was recorded at Upham Buildings in Cheriton Fitzpaine in the household of John Wotton, also a "tanner's carter"and his wife Sally (nee Mare?).
-This John Wotton was almost certainly the brother of Anne Madge, nee Wotton, and thereore John's uncle.
+Her son, John Madge, aged 18, a "tanner's carter", was recorded at Upham Buildings in Cheriton Fitzpaine in the household of John Wotton, also a "tanner's carter"and his wife Sally (nee Mare).
+This John Wotton was the brother of Anne Madge, nee Wotton, and thereore John's uncle, despite John being recorded as a "Boarder".

 1861 Census (8th April) Cheriton Fitzpaine RG9/1474 Folio 54 Book 6 Page 3